Shushuleri/O2_Spectral_Analysis/README.md

 I already added this, so this is just an example.
 But it adds it to the lockfile (uv.lock), and if you commit your lockfile and I pull it to my local repo, I just have to uv sync to get the packages that you've installed.

 It didn't take too much time to figure this out, so I hope this will work good for you as well

+## Environment variable

+I have an environment variable that points to my Synology folder.
+The variable is called SYNOLOGY_ROOT.
+You can see that I edited the code so that it works on my computer, and after defining the environment variable it should work on yours too.
+Your SYNOLOGY_ROOT would be C:\Users\User\Desktop\Synology based on your first commit.